jvalue/jayvee/rfc/0002-mobility-extension.md

 ### 6) SQLiteSink *(Requires minor change)*
 Input: Table, Output: void
 This Block needs to be adapted, to handle multiple Inputs.
-As the parallel processing of the differnt files does not depend on each other, we potentially could use for every file an own SQLiteSink?
-We change the SQLiteSink receive the table name via the io-datatype `Table` itself.
+As the parallel processing of the differnt files does not depend on each other, for an inital demonstration if the PoC we use each own SQLiteSinks without the effort of modifying the execution logic (here we have to change the SQLite sink, to not recreate the DB each call).
+We also change the SQLiteSink to receive the table name via the io-datatype `Table` itself.
 ```
 block GtfsLoader oftype SQLiteTablesLoader {
 		file: "./gtfs.db";
+    recreateDatabase: boolean //If true, every call, a new database gets created
 	}
 ```